mission-focused/community/content/posts/airgap-tech-choices.md

 In connected environments, it is easy to let applications depend on:

-- Pulling container images dynamically
+- Pulling container images dynamically (operators)
 - Fetching libraries or packages at startup
 - Live access to cloud APIs (identity, storage, telemetry)
 - SaaS-based Git, secrets, and monitoring systems